NRLParticipation/NRL-Cookbook/docs/club-committee/annual-budget.md

 ---

-## Medium complexity: Structured Annual Budget Workflow
+## Medium complexity: Structured annual budget workflow

 Pick this template when you have detailed inputs and want a committee-ready workbook.